x1n0innit/spotify-bot/README.md

 # spotify-bot
-a spotify bot that creates playlists.
+a spotify bot that creates artist-specific playlists.

 I used the Spotipy library => https://spotipy.readthedocs.io/en/2.18.0/# to create this basic Spotify bot.